-The idea is that the more muscle groups working as a unit, the more muscle mass and strength you can gain by using them.
+The idea is that the more muscle groups work as a unit, the more muscle growth size and strength you can gain by using them.

 This is because it allows you to use the most weight and train multiple muscle groups at once.